jnozzi/cocoadev.com/SiteContent/General/DisplayList.markdown

 ----

-I am loading the textures onto the card, then I am using a [[DisplayList]] to render.
+I am loading the textures onto the card, then I am using a General/DisplayList to render.
 I just can't seem to find a way to get a consistent, smooth flowing frame rate :-/ Its always a high one, but its just not consistent and the change is noticeable.

 ----